xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_vendor_experience/vendor_registration.md

   - /modules/multi-vendor/vendor_registration.html
 ---

-A person who wants to become a vendor in a multivendor X-Cart 5 based store can contact the store owner/storefront operator/administrator directly asking them to set up a vendor profile for them, or they can apply for a vendor account via the vendor registration page in the Customer area (The store administrator will review the application and will be able to either approve or reject it.)
+A person who wants to become a vendor in a multivendor X-Cart 5 based store can contact the store owner/storefront operator/administrator directly asking them to set up a vendor profile for them, or they can apply for a vendor account via the vendor registration page in the storefront (The store administrator will review the application and will be able to either approve or reject it.)

 In X-Cart versions prior to 5.3.3.0, the page for vendor registration can be found here:
 `http://_<your-domain>_/_<x-cart-5-directory>_/admin.php?target=register_vendor`